mgoddard/docs/v20.2/transaction-retry-error-reference.md

 This means that there's no way for the server to "simply retry" the arbitrary SQL statements sent so far inside the transaction, because if there are different results for a given statement than there were earlier (likely due to the operations of other, concurrent transactions operating on the same data), the client needs to know so that it can decide how to handle that situation.

+## TransactionRetryWithProtoRefreshError

-## Retry write too old
+### Retry write too old

 ```
 TransactionRetryWithProtoRefreshError: RestartsWriteTooOld
 ```

+_Description_:

 The `RETRY_WRITE_TOO_OLD` error occurs when a transaction _A_ tries to write to a row, but another transaction _B_ that was supposed to be serialized after _A_ (i.e., had been assigned a lower timestamp), has already written to that row, and has already committed.
 This is a common error when you have too much contention in your workload.

-The solution is to [add a retry loop to your application](error-handling-and-troubleshooting.html#transaction-retry-errors).
+_Action_:

+1. Retry transaction _A_ as described in [client-side retry handling](transactions.html#client-side-intervention).
-For more information about the types and causes of contention, and how to mitigate them, see [Understanding and avoiding transaction contention](performance-best-practices-overview.html#understanding-and-avoiding-transaction-contention).
+2. Design your schema and queries to reduce contention.
+For more information about contention and how to avoid it, see [Understanding and avoiding transaction contention](performance-best-practices-overview.html#understanding-and-avoiding-transaction-contention).

-## Retry serializable
+### Retry serializable

 ```
 TransactionRetryWithProtoRefreshError: RestartsSerializable